ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

    **Priority** - Set the indexing-process thread priority with regards to the requests-threads priority.
 See [Indexing Priority](../../../server/administration/index-administration#priority)
    **Mode** - Set modifications behaviour:
    Unlocked - Changes to the index definitions will be applied.
 See [Side by Side Indexing](../../../studio/database/indexes/indexes-list-view#indexes-list-view---side-by-side-indexing)
-   Lock - Index definitions changes will not be applied !
+   Locked - Index definitions changes will not be applied !
 No Error will be raised.
-   Lock(Error) - Index definitions changes will not be applied !
+   Locked(Error) - Index definitions changes will not be applied !
 An error is raised upon trying to modify.

 4. **Selected Indexes Options** - Can apply the following for selected/checked indexes from the list:
    Delete, set indexes state (disable/pause), set lock mode